FTC: Affiliate Disclosure: All links pay commission

 The Garmin Forerunner 955 is simply a better piece of kit than both the Forerunner 945 & 945LTE and substantially better than the ageing FR935 – it’s faster, smoother and has a larger colour touchscreen screen area plus the option of solar charging.
 The new Elevate Gen 4 heart rate sensor and the new Airoha GPS chip let the new battery last even longer than before with a whopping 42 hours of GPS recording time.

-Hey, I still bought one though.
+The US price is a ‘bargain’. compared to bloated ones in the EU/UK.
+Hey, I still bought one!
 I buy all Garmin products with my own money.
 I have no relationship with Garmin, they exert zero influence.
 I don’t even get a press release.
-Read on if you want to hear how good the Garmin Forerunner 955 is in detail.
-Although let’s start with a summary as I know you are all busy.
+Read on if you want an influence-free take on the Garmin Forerunner 955.
+Let’s start with a summary as I know you are all busy.
 One final thing, please buy from one of the links here as it helps support the ongoing independence and months of real, in-depth testing on a whole raft of endurance tech products, thank you…you’re awesome!

 Best ever triathlon watch, half-decent smartwatch.
 Most featured ever.